zaros/Getting-and-Cleaning-Data/CODEBOOK.md

 Only the measurements on the mean and standard deviation for each measurement are extracted from the combined data set (corresponding to features with labelled "mean()" and "std()").
 The values activities column from the source data set and also column names is then relabelled with more descriptive names.

 The resulting data set contains 180 rows and 68 columns.
-Each row corresponds to aggregated mean measurements indexed by subject-activity combination.
+Each row corresponds to **aggregated mean** of the measurements indexed by subject-activity combination.
 There are altogether 30 subjects performing 6 activities each, and a total of 66 features are measured.

 ### Index Columns
 - "Subject" : Identifying the subject of the experiment (in a range of 1-30)